 There are a few requirements you need to meet when integrating software platforms.

-The right solution enables both sides of the connection to retain their autonomy, allowing them to keep control of their data and make changes without causing problems for the other side.
+The right solution enables both sides of the connection to retain decentralized integration, allowing them to keep control of their data and make changes without causing problems for the other side.

 The solution needs to be reliable, meaning not only that it stays up, but can be restored quickly if there’s an outage.
 Restoration should happen automatically.